-The second version of Michael White's (2007) statement of position map consists of the same basic categories of inquiry included in the first.
+The second version of Michael White's (2007) statement of position map consists of the same basic categories of enquiry included in the first.
 However, instead of generating externalising conversations by focusing on the effects and influences of problems, this map generates alternative storylines by focusing on unique outcomes and exceptions.
 Here I will offer an example involving Steve, a senior student.

-Stage 1: Negotiation of the unique outcome (experience-near definition)

-Steve referred himself for anger management as he described his anger as 'getting out of control'.
-He shared that anger was getting in his way every day at home and now at school.
+Stage 1: Negotiation of an experience-near definition of the unique outcome Steve referred himself for anger management as he described his anger as 'getting out of control'.
+He shared that Anger was getting in his way every day at home and now at school.
 When I enquired about the times that Anger was less likely to get the best of him he replied, 'Sometimes I get so mad at my parents and I cuss loud and threaten to hurt them.
-But when I see that my anger makes my little sister cry and she looks so scared, I stop and I leave.'
+But when I see that my anger makes my little sister cry and she looks so scared, I stop and I leave'.

-In this example, Steve has identified a unique outcome where anger does not get the best of him when he sees that it makes his little sister cry.
-As a result instead of allowing the anger to escalate and turn to violence, he 'stops and leaves'.
+In this example, Steve had identified a unique outcome in which Anger did not get the best of him when he saw that it made his little sister cry.
+As a result, instead of allowing the anger to escalate and turn to violence, he stopped and left.